davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

     returns (bytes32[] memory withdrawalRoots)
 ```

 `undelegate` can be called by a Staker to undelegate themselves, or by a Staker's delegated Operator (or that Operator's `delegationApprover`).
-Undelegation (i) queues withdrawals on behalf of the Staker for all their delegated shares, and (ii) decreases the Operator's delegated shares according to the amounts and strategies being withdrawn.
+Undelegation (i) queues withdrawals on behalf of the Staker for all their deposit shares, and (ii) decreases the Operator's delegated shares according to the amounts and strategies being withdrawn.

-If the Staker has active shares in either the `EigenPodManager` or `StrategyManager`, they are removed while the withdrawal is in the queue - and an individual withdrawal is queued for each strategy removed.
+If the Staker has active deposit shares in either the `EigenPodManager` or `StrategyManager`, they are removed while the withdrawal is in the queue - and an individual withdrawal is queued for each strategy removed.

-The withdrawals can be completed by the Staker after max(`minWithdrawalDelayBlocks`, `strategyWithdrawalDelayBlocks[strategy]`) where `strategy` is any of the Staker's delegated strategies.
-This does not require the Staker to "fully exit" from the system -- the Staker may choose to receive their shares back in full once withdrawals are completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).
+The withdrawals can be completed by the Staker after `minWithdrawalDelayBlocks()`.
+This does not require the Staker to "fully exit" from the system -- the Staker may choose to receive their withdrawable shares back in full once withdrawals are completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

 Note that becoming an Operator is irreversible!
 Although Operators can withdraw, they cannot use this method to undelegate from themselves.

 *Effects*:
-* Any shares held by the Staker in the `EigenPodManager` and `StrategyManager` are removed from the Operator's delegated shares.
 * The Staker is undelegated from the Operator
-* If the Staker has no delegatable shares, there is no withdrawal queued or further effects
+* If the Staker has no deposit shares, there is no withdrawal queued or further effects
-* For each strategy being withdrawn, a `Withdrawal` is queued for the Staker:
+* For each strategy being withdrawn, a `Withdrawal` is queued for the Staker even if the Staker and delegated Operator has been 100% fully slashed:
+    * Deposit shares for the Staker are converted to withdrawable shares which then is decremented from the Operator's delegated shares.
     * The Staker's withdrawal nonce is increased by 1 for each `Withdrawal`
+    * If the Strategy is not beaconChainETHStrategy, `_cumulativeScaledSharesHistory` is updated for the corresponding (Operator, Strategy).
+    * The `Withdrawal` is saved to storage
-    * The hash of each `Withdrawal` is marked as "pending"
+        * The hash of the `Withdrawal` is marked as "pending"
+        * The hash of the `Withdrawal` is set in a mapping to the `Withdrawal` struct itself
+        * The hash of the `Withdrawal` is pushed to `_stakerQueuedWithdrawalRoots`
 * See [`EigenPodManager.removeShares`](./EigenPodManager.md#eigenpodmanagerremoveshares)
 * See [`StrategyManager.removeShares`](./StrategyManager.md#removeshares)